ostracod/ostracode/languageDocumentation/builtIn.md

 ])>
 ```

 The `createIterator` method creates a new iterator which iterates over members in the parent item.
-Strings, lists, and dictionaries implement `IterableT`.
+Buffers, strings, lists, and dictionaries implement `IterableT`.
 The `IterableT` interface interoperates with the `for` statement.

 ### Base Error Interface: